Euro 2017: England boss Mark Sampson says team have three weeks to become 'legends'

 - From the section Women's Football

+- BBC Radio 5 live and BBC Radio Scotland commentary - both available on the BBC Sport website and app, along with live text commentary

-England have three weeks to become "legends", says manager Mark Sampson, ahead of his side's opening Euro 2017 match against rivals Scotland.
+England have three weeks to become "legends", says manager Mark Sampson, before their Euro 2017 opener against Scotland on Wednesday (19:45 BST).

 The Lionesses are aiming to improve on their third place in the 2015 World Cup with Sampson claiming his team will be the "fittest in the tournament".